 Researchers have found that exposure to “blue light” sources can directly improve alertness and worker performance.
-Blue-enriched white light has shown to be able to stimulate the brain and may help to improve workers alertness, work performance and quality of sleep.
+Blue-enriched white light has been shown to be able to stimulate the brain and may help to improve workers’ alertness, work performance, and quality of sleep.

 The Problems w/ Fluorescent Lighting

-Although the buzzing and flickering that is associated with fluorescent lights are certainly annoying, there are actually some serious health risks associated with frequent exposure to fluorescents as well.
+Although the buzzing and flickering that is associated with fluorescent lights are certainly annoying, there are actually some serious health risks associated with frequent exposure to fluorescent lights as well.

 Fluorescent lighting can turn a mild headache into a severe one.
-While it has been proven that fluorescent lighting does not cause migraines, it can affect people who suffer from migraines.
+Fluorescent lighting does not cause migraines, but it can affect people who suffer from migraines.
 People who are pre-disposed to migraine headaches are also sensitive to light.
 Very bright lights, and ones that flicker, can turn a mild headache into a migraine.

 Fluorescent lighting causes sleep-pattern disruption.
-Working under artificial light will not disrupt sleep if enough time between exposure to blue light lights and bed time has passed.
-That is why people who use their cell phone late into the evening are more likely to have disrupted sleep than those who have a break from all forms of artificial light before bedtime.
+Working under artificial light will not disrupt sleep if enough time between exposure to blue light lights and bedtime has passed.
+That is why people who use their cell phones late into the evening are more likely to have disrupted sleep than those who have a break from all forms of artificial light before bedtime.

 Fluorescent lights flicker.
-People prone to seizure are best served staying away from flickering light sources.
-Fluorescent lights do flicker, and it gets more evident when the fluorescent bulbs are near end of life.
+People prone to seizure are best served to stay away from flickering light sources.
+Fluorescent lights do flicker, and it gets more evident when the fluorescent bulbs are near the end of their life.

 LED Lights for the Commercial Office